What Is a Food Handler Card or Certificate? (Plus, How to Get One)

 Summary

-Earning your food handler card is generally an easy and quick process.
+Earning your food handlers card is generally an easy and quick process.

 There are many companies through which you can earn your food handler card completely online, like with FoodSafePal.